-- 8.2.
-School Ambassadors Logic and Rhetoric Schools Members of this organization serve as ambassadors to the school by participating in open houses, shadow days, and other admissions events.
-Students who desire to be a school ambassador must submit an application each fall and, upon selection, attend the required training session. - 8.3.
-Student Volunteer Hours Logic and Rhetoric School CCA students participate in service hours to follow the example of Jesus, who said in Matthew 20:28: "The Son of Man did not come to be served, but to serve."
-Students will participate in a minimum of 20 hours of community service throughout the school year (five per quarter).
+8.2.
+School Ambassadors - Logic and Rhetoric Schools

+Members of this organization serve as ambassadors to the school by participating in open houses, shadow days, and other admissions events.
+Students who desire to be a school ambassador must submit an application each fall and, upon selection, attend the required training session.

+8.3.
+Student Volunteer Hours - Logic and Rhetoric School

+CCA students participate in service hours to follow the example of Jesus, who said in Matthew 20:28: "The Son of Man did not come to be served, but to serve."
+Students will participate in a minimum of 20 hours of community service throughout the school year (five per quarter) or volunteer time benefiting the church, school, or a need in the community at large.